Hyatt Regency Manchester

 JJ.

 Just around the corner is the restaurant, set in an elegant, wide-open space, with beautiful plants dotted around.
 Despite Oxford Road – one of busiest bus routes in Europe – being just a stone’s throw away, this place feels like an escape.
-The exceedingly friendly staff help.
-Our waitress Andrea can’t do enough for us, guiding us through the wine list and the food menu, which combines contemporary British dishes with Italian fare.
+The super friendly staff seal the deal.
+Our waitress Andrea can’t do enough for us, and expertly guides us through the wine list and the food menu, which combines contemporary British dishes with Italian fare.

 Hyatt Regency Manchester by JJ